Wall Street Breakfast: Government Shutdown Looms

 Anthony Levandowski, the man at the center of UBER's legal spat with rival Alphabet (GOOG, GOOGL) over allegedly stolen self-driving car technology, is stepping aside as chief of the high profile autonomous project.
 He's not leaving Uber, but he won't be working on LiDAR sensors (key to the dispute) while the litigation proceeds.
 Eric Meyhofer will take his place for the time being.

-Following outrage over the violent removal of a United Airlines (NYSE:UAL) passenger earlier this month, Southwest Airlines (NYSE:LUV) is ending overbooking on its flights by the end of June.
+Following outrage over the violent removal of a United Airlines (NYSE:UAL) passenger earlier this month, Southwest Airlines (NYSE:LUV) will end overbooking on its flights by the end of June.
 CEO Gary Kelly said the move had been under consideration for some time.
 United has meanwhile settled with David Dao, although terms and the amount will be kept confidential.

 Shares of Honeywell rose as much as 4% AH following news that hedge fund Third Point had added to its stake in the company.
 Dan Loeb wants Honeywell (NYSE:HON) to separate its aerospace division, a step he said would create more than $20B in shareholder value.
 The stock is now a top-five holding of Third Point.

 Growing U.S.-Canada trade tensions?
-Boeing (NYSE:BA) asked the U.S. Commerce Department to investigate alleged subsidies and unfair pricing for the new CSeries plane.
+Boeing (NYSE:BA) has asked the U.S. Commerce Department to investigate alleged subsidies and unfair pricing for the new CSeries plane.
 "Bombardier (OTCQX:BDRAF, OTCQX:BDRBF) has embarked on an aggressive campaign to sell CSeries aircraft into the U.S. market at absurdly low prices - less than $20M for airplanes that cost $33M to produce, based on publicly available information."

 AbbVie (NYSE:ABBV) +1.6% on strong earnings.